AlecJ/ava2/readme.md

 Thanks for taking the time to check my github.
 I'm very proud of this project and hope it accurately demonstrates my skills as a developer.

+This game is played with up to 5 players, although a player can control multiple teams by joining with multiple web tabs.

 Best,
 Alec